Macrometacorp/docs/docs/cep/examples/streams-and-queries-example.md

 @info(name = 'Pass-through')

--- Query to consume events from `InputTemperatureStream`, produce new events by selecting all the attributes from the incoming events, and outputs them to `TemperatureStream`. insert into TemperatureAndSensorStream select * from InputTemperatureStream;
+-- Query to consume events from `InputTemperatureStream`, produce new events by selecting all the attributes from the incoming events, and outputs them to `TemperatureStream`.
+INSERT INTO TemperatureAndSensorStream
+SELECT *
+FROM InputTemperatureStream;

 @info(name = 'Simple-selection')

 -- Selects only the `temperature` attribute from events, and outputs to `TemperatureOnlyStream`.
 -- Consumes events from `TemperatureAndSensorStream`.
-The schema of the stream is inferred from the previous query, hence no need to be defined. insert into TemperatureOnlyStream select temperature from TemperatureAndSensorStream;
+The schema of the stream is inferred from the previous query, hence no need to be defined.
+INSERT INTO TemperatureOnlyStream
+SELECT temperature
+FROM TemperatureAndSensorStream;
 ```

 ## Events at Each Stream